permalik/tymalik_primary/articles/0003-describe-web-functionality.md

 ### Display

-The user interface (UI) for individual browsers varies.
+The User Interface (UI) for individual browsers varies.

-However, each is outfitted with a standard set of tools and a viewport to house the fetched packet data.
+However each is outfitted with a standard set of tools and a viewport to house the fetched packet data.

 Every browser engine enables page load and navigation, as well as hooks for viewing certain browsing processes and querying to alter render engine settings.